alekcz/firetomic/README.md

 ### Configuration via Environment and Properties

-Firetomic can also be configured via environment variables and java system properties.
+Firetomic can also be configured via environment variables.
 Please take a look at the [configuration of Datahike](https://github.com/replikativ/datahike/blob/development/doc/config.md) to get an overview of the number of possible configuration options regarding the database.
 To configure the server please see the options below.
 Like in Datahike they are read via the [environ library by weavejester](https://github.com/weavejester/environ).